or: Humanity's root problem (or challenge)

 They have one real, and only one real, tactic.
 And that is manipulating information to the degree where they allow others to believe they're more powerful than they are.
 So if people buy into the idea that they have more influence than they do, that they're more powerful than they actually are, then suddenly they're perceived and experienced to be more powerful than they are.
 But that's what they actually do — they manipulate information to make themselves seem more in control and more powerful than they actually are.
 But they're not really in control of anything at all; in fact they're panicked that they're not in control, which is why they cover a lot of stuff up.

-Concepts intimately related to the belief in "authority" include: voluntaryism/involuntaryism, anarchism/statism, anarchy/hierarchy, minarchism/collectivism, slavery/democracy, and the Milgram, Asch, and Stanford Prison experiments:
+Conceptual polarities intimately related to the belief in "authority" include: voluntaryism/involuntaryism, individualism/collectivism, anarchism/statism, anarchy/government, minarchism/communism, and perhaps slavery/democracy.
+Crucial experimental concepts include the Milgram, Asch, and Stanford Prison experiments:

 The Milgram experiment (authority)